 Easy

-Break into pairs or groups of 3-4
+Break into pairs or groups of 3-4 people

-Decade Photos: Specify a particular decade (like '80s, '90s)
+Decade Challenge: Specify a particular decade ('80s, '90s, early 2000s)

 Two Truths and a Lie is a classic ice breaker game where each person shares three statements—two true, one false—while others guess the lie.
 Simple rules, zero materials, maximum engagement.